echushe/julie_stock/readme.md

 ### 07.01 Visualization of dynamic ensemble test (rolling forward simulation)

-In this visualization example, 800 optimal checkpoints are collected as a model pool. `top_percentage` is set to 0.06 which means 800 * 0.06 = 48 top models are selected as an ensemble if we don't consider the usage of least covariance.
-The ensemble is updated on Friday in each week (if the Friday is a holiday, dynamic ensemble update will skip this day).
+In this visualization example, 800 optimal checkpoints (160 'best' optimal checkpoints from each cross session) are collected as a model pool.
+`top_percentage` is set to 0.06 which means 800 * 0.06 = 48 top models are selected as an ensemble if we don't consider the usage of least covariance.
+The ensemble is updated weekly on each Friday (if one Friday is happened to be a holiday, dynamic ensemble update will skip this day).

 #### 07.01.01 **Visualization showing equity curve of all 'repeats'**